S F 3 6 5

 Container Security

-Container security covers the entire lifecycle of containerized applications — from base image selection through build-time scanning to runtime monitoring.
-As organizations adopt Docker and Kubernetes, the attack surface expands with misconfigured containers, vulnerable images, and overprivileged workloads.
+Container security covers the entire lifecycle of containerized applications — from base image selection through build-time scanning to runtime policy enforcement.
+As organizations adopt Docker and Kubernetes at scale, the attack surface expands with misconfigured containers, vulnerable base images, overprivileged workloads and secrets leaked into environment variables.

 SENTINEL — AI Log Intelligence